dzegarra/inwx-to-terraform/README.md

 # inwx-to-terraform

-⚠️ This tool is not ready for production use yet.
-Only the `inwx_domain` resource is supported at the moment.

 Tool to import INWX domains into Terraform using the Import [Configuration feature](https://developer.hashicorp.com/terraform/tutorials/state/state-import) introduced in Terraform v1.5 and using the official INWX provider.

 ## Goals